LambdaSharp/LambdaSharpTool/Docs/ModuleFile.md

 <dl>
 <dt><code>Macro</code></dt>
 <dd>
 The <code>Macro</code> attribute specifies the CloudFormation Macro name by which this Lambda function can be invoked.
+The macro name is automatically prefixed with the λ# deployment tier name.

 <i>Required</i>: Yes